What documentation is needed for the DASS Housing Application Process?

 If you do not have documentation from a licensed professional, you can submit a Self-Report Form (PDF, 664KB).
 The self-report form and an interactive process between the student & DASS counselor are considered for disability types that are self-evident, however, depending on the nature of the disability, it is typically necessary for students to provide additional documentation from a licensed professional.

-If you are requesting a private bedroom, you are required to provide 2 pieces of documentation:
+If you are requesting a private bedroom, ADA bedroom, Private Bathroom, Accessible furniture, etc., you are required to provide 2 pieces of documentation:

-1. You must provide documentation from a licensed professional verifying your need for a private bedroom in housing.
+- You must provide documentation from a licensed professional verifying your need for the specified accommodations.
 Read above for descriptions of acceptable documentation.

 Documentation for Emotional Support Animal Requests: